Chandragupta Maurya: Chanakya

-The Buddhist and Hindu sources present different versions of how Chandragupta met Chanakya.
-Broadly, they mention young Chandragupta creating a mock game of a royal court that he and his cowherd friends played near Vinjha forest.
+The Buddhist and Hindu legends present different versions of how Chandragupta met Chanakya.
+Broadly, they mention young Chandragupta creating a mock game of a royal court that he and his shepherd friends played near Vinjha forest.
 Chanakya saw him give orders to the others, bought him from the hunter, and adopted Chandragupta.
-Chanakya taught and admitted him in Taxila to study the Vedas, military arts, law, and other sastras.
+Chanakya taught and admitted him in Taxila to study the Vedas, military arts, law, and other shastras.